open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 a repository path.

-A credential provider like a vault just provides named credential set and typically does not know anything about the use case for these sets.
+A credential provider like a vault just provides named credential sets and typically does not know anything about the use case for these sets.
-The task of the credential context is now to provide credentials for a dedicated consumer.
+The task of the credential context is to provide credentials for a dedicated consumer.
 Therefore, it maintains a configurable mapping of credential sources (credentials in a credential repository) and a dedicated consumer.

-This mapping defines a usecase, also based on a property set and dedicated credentials.
+This mapping defines a use case, also based on a property set and dedicated credentials.
 If credentials are required for a dedicated consumer, it matches the defined mappings and returned the best matching entry.

 Matching?
-Let's take GitHub OCI registry as an example.
-There are different owners for different repository path (the GitHub org/user).
+Let's take the GitHub OCI registry as an example.
+There are different owners for different repository paths (the GitHub org/user).
-Therefore, different credentials needs to be provided for different repository paths.
+Therefore, different credentials need to be provided for different repository paths.
-For example credentials for ghcr.io/acme can be used for a repository ghcr.io/acme/ocm/myimage.
+For example, credentials for `ghcr.io/acme` can be used for a repository `ghcr.io/acme/ocm/myimage`.

 To start with the credentials context we just provide an explicit mapping for our use case.